Get paid to watch movies? That sounds like a film-buff fantasy. But believe it or not, there are many ways to make the dream come true.

 In this guide, we’ll show you our favorite ways you can get paid to watch movies.

-Here are twelve ways to get paid to watch movies.
+Here are some great ways to get paid to watch movies today:

 - Sign up for Nielsen’s Computer and Mobile Panel